kornkritpawit/Covid19AroundTheWorld/README.md

 - The last source will provide the currency rate in each country.

 ## Requirement
-Python version 3.6 or greater is required.
+- Python version 3.6 or greater is required.
-Node.js
+- Node.js
+- Java

 ## Installation
 1. Clone or download the project to your machine.